Northern Grown Perennials

 (‘Cynthia x Piedmont Gold’)

-when we would have enough of this white-bordered gold hosta to offer.
-The picture
+we would have enough of this white-bordered gold hosta to offer.
+The

-on the cover was taken in late spring while the leaf centers were still in
+picture on the cover was taken in late spring while the leaf centers were

-their chartreuse stage.
-Properly sited, as the season progresses the
+still in their chartreuse stage.
+Properly sited, as the season progresses

-centers turn yellow, then gold, then a brassy gold, while the borders turn
+the centers turn yellow, then gold, then a brassy gold, while the borders

 Having tested this hosta for the last